dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Database/Database-Schema.md

 ## Database Schema Operations

+The DSP database schema resource provides a way of managing the database table layout, usable fields, their storage types and requirements.
-By "schema", we mean in its traditional SQL database sense, i.e. a set of properties that define the layout of tables and their fields including relationships between them.
+By "schema", we mean in its traditional SQL database sense, i.e. a set of properties that define the layout of tables and their fields including relationships between them, not the [schema namespaces](http://msdn.microsoft.com/en-us/library/ms176011.aspx) used by Microsoft and other database vendors.
 However, we have extended this meaning to also encompass the properties that define tables on NoSQL database, i.e. any table key configuration, etc., some of which are database-type dependent.

-We have also added what we call [Schema Extensions](#extensions), including a familiar json input and output format, consolidated simplified data types, table and field labels, and additional "helper" functions to aid client side usage of the schema, as it pertains to managing table records.
+We have also added what we call [Schema Extensions](#extensions), including a familiar **JSON** input and output format, consolidated simplified data types, table and field labels, and additional "helper" functions to aid client side usage of the schema, as it pertains to managing table records.

 All calls to this resource take the form of...